srshadiq/rock-vs-mine-prediction/README.md

 ## Results
-The trained model achieves X% accuracy (replace with actual value) on the test dataset.
+The trained model achieves 76.19% accuracy on the test dataset.
-Detailed performance metrics and visualizations are provided in the notebook.